 (This function is limited to proceedings before the Registration Appeals Panel.
-The conduct and defence of court proceedings relating to registration appeals is a Council function which has also been delegated to the Director of Fitness to Practise).
+The conduct and defence of court proceedings relating to registration appeals is a Council function which it has delegated to the Chief Executive and any officer nominated by the Chief Executive).